 Figure \ref{fig:EM_Parameter_Estimation_Fig} presents the results from using the online EM algorithm.
 Panels (a) and (b) display the true trajectories of the observed and unobserved variables, $u$ and $v$, respectively, displayed in blue.
 These trajectories are generated by running equations \eqref{eq:emdyadmodel1}--\eqref{eq:emdyadmodel2} forward in time.
 Alongside the true trajectories, the time series obtained by simulating the model with the estimated parameters at the final iteration of the online EM algorithm are included in red.
 Note that the same values for the Wiener processes are used for these two signals, allowing us to have a point-wise comparison.
 The recovery of the signal for both observable and unobserved variables is notably skillful.
-It is worth highlighting that, in panel (b), the dashed horizontal lines indicate the true (in black) and online EM estimated (in green) anti-damping threshold lines, above which the unobserved variable effectively acts as anti-damping in the observable process, initiating intermittent instabilities in the signal.
+It is worth highlighting that, in Panel (b), the dashed horizontal lines indicate the true (in black) and online EM estimated (in green) anti-damping threshold lines, above which the unobserved variable effectively acts as anti-damping in the observable process, initiating intermittent instabilities in the signal.
 Their consistency is critical for retrieving the true dynamics using the estimated parameters.
-Panel (c) shows the adaptive lag values, measured in time units (i.e., $L_n\dt$) for the online smoother, illustrating that longer lags are typically required during the onset of the intermittent phases as to effectively capture the dynamics.
-The efficacious recovery of the true state is also demonstrated through higher-order statistics, such as the PDFs and ACFs for both $u$ (in panels (d)--(e)) and $v$ (in panels (f)--(g)).
-Finally, panels (h)--(m) present the trace plots produced by the online EM iterations for various parameters of interest.
-The parameters in the observed process $u$ are nearly perfectly recovered, including the nonlinearity feedback $\gamma$ and the deterministic constant forcing $F_v$ in the process of the unobserved variable.
-The only parameter that is not perfectly recovered is the damping $d_u$ in the process of the unobserved variable, with the algorithm converging to twice its true value.
+Panel (c) shows the adaptive lag values, measured in time units (i.e., $L_n\dt$) for the online smoother, illustrating that longer lags are typically required during the onset of the intermittent phases to effectively capture the dynamics.
+The efficacious recovery of the true state is also demonstrated through higher-order statistics, such as the PDFs and autocorrelation functions (ACFs) for both $u$ (in Panels (d)--(e)) and $v$ (in Panels (f)--(g)).
+The use of an upper lag bound of $b\Delta t=1$ time unit is enough to capture most of the information in the online smoother updates while not overspending on storage (for the chosen tolerance value of $\delta=10^{-4}$).
+This is showcased in the produced PDFs and ACFs, which indicate faithful model fidelity and memory recovery, respectively, where for the latter, this is true even for time-lags outside the interval of the produced adaptive lag values.
+Finally, Panels (h)--(m) present the trace plots produced by the online EM iterations for various parameters of interest.
+The parameters in the observed process $u$ are nearly perfectly recovered, including the nonlinear feedback $\gamma$ and the deterministic constant forcing $F_v$ in the process of the unobserved variable.
+The only parameter that is not perfectly recovered is the damping $d_v$ in the process of the unobserved variable, with the algorithm converging to twice its true value.
 This is expected, as these parameters, along with the noise feedback, are typically the hardest to estimate due to observability issues, where their contribution to the observed process is relatively weak.
-Nevertheless, this inaccuracy does not hinder the model with the estimated parameters from reproducing key dynamical and statistical features, as shown in panels (a)--(b) and (d)--(g).
+Nevertheless, this inaccuracy does not hinder the model with the estimated parameters from reproducing key dynamical and statistical features, as shown in Panels (a)--(b) and (d)--(g).